Apoc70/New-RoomMailbox/README.md

 ## Description

 This scripts creates a new room mailbox and security groups for full access and and send-as delegation.
+As a third security security a dedicated group for allowed users to book the new room is created.
+The CalenderBooking security group is only created, but not assigned to the room mailbox.
 Security groups are created using a naming convention.

 ## Parameters